ins0/google-measurement-php-client/README.md

 GATracking
 ==========

-GATracking is a Server-Side Client for Google Analytics Tracking
+GATracking is a Server-Side PHP Client for Google Analytics Tracking